Volubilis: After the Romans

-Volubilis continued to be inhabited for centuries after the end of Roman control.
-It was certainly reoccupied by the Eastern Roman Empire in the sixth and seventh century, when three Christian inscriptions are dated by the provincial year.
+Volubilis continued to be inhabited for centuries after the end of Roman control, with Latin names continuing to be held by residents in the sixth and seventh centuries, as shown by extant inscriptions dated by the provincial year.
 By the time the Arabs had arrived in 708, the city's name was changed to Oualila or Walīlī, and it was inhabited by the Awraba, a Berber tribe that originated in Libya.
 Much of the city centre had been abandoned and was turned into a cemetery, while the centre of habitation had moved to the southwest of the city, where a new wall was built to contain the abridged Roman town.

 Volubilis remained the capital of the region well into the Islamic period.
 Islamic coins dating to the 8th century have been found on the site, attesting to the arrival of Islam in this part of Morocco.
 They are concentrated outside the city walls, which suggests that Arab settlement remained distinct from the Berber settlement inside them.
 It was here that Moulay Idriss established the Idrisid dynasty of Morocco in 787-8.
 A direct descendant of the Islamic prophet, Muhammad, he escaped to Morocco from Syria following the Battle of Fakhkh in 787.
 He was proclaimed "imam" in Volubilis, occupied by the Awraba, under Ishaq ibn Mohammad.
 He married Kanza, from the Awraba, and fathered a son, Idris II, who was proclaimed imam in Volubilis.
 He, too, lived outside the walls of the city, along the banks of the Wadi Khoumane, where a complex has recently been excavated that may be identified with his headquarters.
 Idriss I conquered most of Northern Morocco during the three years of his reign, founding the city of Fes.
 He was assassinated in Volubilis in 791 on the orders of the caliph of Baghdad, Harun al-Rashid.
 On his majority Idriss II removed to Fes which served as his new capital, depriving Volubilis of its last vestiges of political significance.

 Panoramic view of Volubilis, looking west.
 The old Phoenician core of the city is on the left, the Basilica and Capitoline Temple are visible in the centre, while the Arch of Caracalla can be seen on the right behind the Roman extension to the city.